PeterPansen/Unity_RTS_Camera/README.md

 # Unity_RTS_Camera

-Provides a simple script with full RTS-Camera functionality for Unity.
-The camera uses rigidbody physics to move and accelerate/decelerate.
+Provides a simple script with full RTS-Camera functionality for Unity3D.
+The camera uses rigidbody physics to move and accelerate/decelerate and allows movement, turning and zoom.

 ## Controls ##